Big blinds in No-Limit Texas Hold’em

 Big blinds in tournament progression

-In tournaments, big blinds usually increase at regular intervals.
-As blinds rise, relative stack value shifts: a stack that was deep can become short, changing which bets and gambles make sense.
-Escalating blinds force action by reducing the hands players can wait for and by raising the value of steals and ICM considerations (endgame equity).
-Players must adapt-tighten when preserving a stack makes sense, or widen stealing ranges when blinds threaten survival.
-Changing blind levels control the tournament pace.
+Tournament big blinds rise at regular intervals.
+As blinds climb, relative stack value shifts: a stack that was deep can become short, and the moves that made sense at 100 BB stop working at 25 BB.
+Rising blinds force action by reducing the hands you can afford to wait for and by raising the value of steals and ICM considerations (endgame equity).
+Tighten when preservation matters; widen stealing ranges when the blinds are close to eating you.
+The blind level is the metronome for the whole tournament.

 Defending the big blind and expected value